ZeyongWei/PathNet/README.md

 ## Train

-Training will be public after acception
+Training will be public after acception.

 ## Test (The filtered results will be saved at `./data/results`)
 ``` bash